nasa/cumulus/docs/data-cookbooks/cnm-workflow.md

 ![Screenshot of AWS console page for creating a Kinesis stream](assets/cnm_create_kinesis_stream.jpg)

 Please bear in mind that your `{{prefix}}-lambda-processing` IAM role will need permissions to write to the response stream for this workflow to succeed if you create the Kinesis stream with a dashboard user.
-If you are using the example deployment (or a deployment based on it), the IAM permissions should be set properly.
+If you are using the `cumulus` top-level module for your deployment this should be set properly.

 If not, the most straightforward approach is to attach the `AmazonKinesisFullAccess` policy for the stream resource to whatever role your lambdas are using, however your environment/security policies may require an approach specific to your deployment environment.